Major League Baseball on television: Fox, Fox Sports 1, TBS and ESPN era: 2007–2016

-2017–present: Internet streaming comes of age

 MLB began streaming games via the internet (outside the MLB.tv platform) during the 2017 season.
 Twitter announced that it would stream weekly MLB games out-of-market on Fridays, with the first game on April 7 between the Chicago Cubs and Milwaukee Brewers.
 On May 18, Facebook followed with their own announcement of MLB games, streaming a Colorado Rockies-Cincinnati Reds game that evening.
 Twenty games, simulcasted from one of the local rightsholders, would be streamed on the platform during the 2017 season.
 Facebook opted to stream its games on Fridays, moving Twitter's live game presentations to Tuesdays.
 MLB later followed with a weekly exclusive game on Facebook for 2018, in addition to continuing its partnership with Twitter for the same season.